How to Find Computer OU in Active Directory & Export CSV List

 Due to the availability of multiple methods admins might get confused on what to use so here is a tabular comparison matrix highlighting the pros and cons of the various methods described in this post.

-Method Difficulty Functionality Export to CSV?
+Method | Difficulty | Functionality | Export to CSV? |

-Active Directory Users and Computers (ADUC) Easy View OU membership for individual computers No
+Active Directory Users and Computers (ADUC) | Easy | View OU membership for individual computers | No |

-Active Directory Administrative Center (ADAC) Easy Search OUs using LDAP queries, limited information No (Bypass Via Copy/Pasting)
+Active Directory Administrative Center (ADAC) | Easy | Search OUs using LDAP queries, limited information | No (Bypass Via Copy/Pasting) |

-Command Line Queries Moderate Find computer OU using CMD queries Possible
+Command Line Queries | Moderate | Find computer OU using CMD queries | Possible |

-PowerShell Scripting Moderate Powerful filtering and data manipulation, bulk retrieval Yes (With Additional Code)
+PowerShell Scripting | Moderate | Powerful filtering and data manipulation, bulk retrieval answer on how to find the OU of a computer in Active Directory setup. | Yes (With Additional Code) |

-Professional Reporting Tools (e.g., SysTools) Easy User-friendly interface, pre-built reports, extensive filtering Yes
+Professional Reporting Tools (e.g., SysTools) | Easy | User-friendly interface, pre-built reports, extensive filtering | Yes |

 Conclusion

 In this write-up, we taught users how to find computer OU in Active Directory.
 So now they should have no problems in formulating a new AD Audit Checklist.
-Moreover, when locating computers they can either use the Command line or PowerShell scripts both can export out a CSV file.
-However, the complexity involved may turn some users away.
-So instead of using command line query or inbuilt GUI tools that lack CSV export options, administrators can use the professional tool instead.
+Moreover, when locating computers they can either use the Command line or export computers from Active Directory OU to CSV PowerShell.

 Frequently Asked Questions on How to Find Computer OU in Active Directory

 You can substitute the missing characters with a wild card symbol.
-In both PowerShell and LDAP the asterix ( * ) symbol will do the trick.
+In both PowerShell and LDAP the asterisk ( * ) symbol will do the trick.
 Otherwise, you can also use other filtering options if similar to the one that are used to locate inactive computers in AD.

-Is it Possible for one computer object to exist in more than one OU how does the CSV report behave in such a situation?
+Is it possible for one computer object to exist in more than one OU how does the CSV report behave in such a situation?

 When admins search for how to find computer ou using cmd, PowerShell, or any other previously unknown method on thing does not change that Computers follow a one to one mapping with their OU.
 Even when there is OU nesting a computer can only have one primary OU, but it can inherit Group Policies from parent OUs in the hierarchy.
 However, within a OU there can be multiple computer objects.